 Cat Appeasing Pheromone (CAP) is released when the mother cat nurses her kittens.
 It is a message to the kittens that they are safe and secure – after all, mom is there!

 Cats also release pheromones when they scratch, marking territory with another pheromone, FIS or feline interdigital semiochemical.
 The cat making the scratch marks also leaves behind his own individual scent, giving the next cat who comes along an idea of who left the pheromone message.
-As time goes on, the pheromones/scents change.
+As time goes on, the pheromones/scents decay.
 This change in pheromones/scents notifies the incoming cat when the previous cat was there.

-Synthetic versions of the F3 fraction of the facial pheromones and CAP have been made with the intention of calming cats and reducing conflict in multi-cat households.
+It is not surprising that synthetic versions of the F3 fraction of the facial pheromones and CAP have been made with the intention of calming cats and reducing conflict in multi-cat households.
+These products are available as diffusers or sprays.

 Facial Pheromones F3 Fraction